Efficient algorithms for Bayesian Nearest Neighbor Gaussian Processes: Illustrations

 \subsection{Tanana Inventory Unit forest canopy height}

+Our goal is to create a high-resolution forest canopy height data product, {with accompanying uncertainty estimates for prediction and spatial correlation parameters}, for the US Forest Service Tanana Inventory Unit (TIU) that covers a large portion of Interior Alaska using a sparse sample of LiDAR data from NASA Goddard's LiDAR, Hyperspectral, and Thermal (G-LiHT) Airborne Imager \citep{cook2013}.

-For remote forested regions, combining airborne LiDAR data with a sparse network of forest inventory data provides a cost-effective means to deliver predictive maps of forest resources.
-In this study, LiDAR data were acquired across the TIU in Interior Alaska, approximately 140,000 km$^2$, using the G-LiHT airborne imager described in Section~\ref{sec:intro}.
+For remote forested regions, combining sparse airborne LiDAR data with a sparse network of forest inventory data provides a cost-effective means to deliver predictive maps of forest canopy height.
+In this study, LiDAR data were acquired across the US Forest Service Tanana Inventory Unit (TIU) in Interior Alaska, approximately 140,000 km$^2$, using the NASA Goddard's LiDAR, Hyperspectral, and Thermal (G-LiHT) Airborne Imager \citep{cook2013}.
 The G-LiHT instrument package simultaneously acquires data from a suite of remote sensing instruments to collect complementary information on forest structure (LiDAR), vegetation composition (hyperspectral), and forest health (hyperspectral and thermal).

 Here, we consider G-LiHT LiDAR data collected during a 2014 TIU flight campaign.
 The campaign collected a systematic sample covering $\sim$8\% of the TIU, with 78 parallel flight lines spaced $\sim$9 km apart, Figure~\ref{han}, along with incidental measurements to-and-from the transects.
 The nominal flying altitude of data collection in the TIU was 335 m above ground level, resulting in a sample swath width of $\sim$180 m (30$^{\circ}$ field of view) and sample density of 3 laser pulses m$^2$.
 Point cloud data were classified and used to generate bare earth elevation and canopy height models at 1 m ground sample distance, as described in \cite{cook2013}.
 G-LiHT point cloud data and derived products are available online at \url{http://gliht.gsfc.nasa.gov}.
 The data was processed following methods in \cite{cook2013}, such that 28,751,400 LiDAR-based estimates of forest canopy height were available on a 15$\times$15 m grid along the flight lines.
 Each grid cell yielded an estimate of canopy height calculated as the height below which 95\% of the pulse data was recorded.
 The subsequent analysis uses a random sample of $5.025\times10^6$ observations from the larger LiDAR dataset.